 This is the highest level of service in MQTT.
-In this level it is guaranteed that each message is received only once.
+At this level, it is guaranteed that each message is received only once.
 This level is the safest and the slowest and is suitable for critical scenarios that require a message to be guaranteed delivered and not duplicated.

-MQTT, which is a lightweight protocol, today supports numerous small, cheap and low-powered IoT devices in the market.
-In contrast to the HTTP header that is typically about 8000 bytes long, MQTT header is only 2 bytes in size and a few lines of code.
+MQTT, which is a lightweight protocol, today supports numerous small, cheap, and low-powered IoT devices in the market.
+In contrast to the HTTP header which is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
 There are millions of IoT devices that have low memory and processing power requirements and MQTT’s lightweight protocol is suited for these devices.